CoalaWeb/coalaweb-docs/docs/joomla/extensions/traffic/guide.md

 ## <a class="doc-top"  name="overview"></a>Overview

-**CoalaWeb Traffic** is a Joomla 2.5 & 3.+ extension to help you keep track of the visitors to your site.
-You can choose to display the module and let visitors see and be amazed by your traffic or unpublish the module and view your website statistics in the **Admin** area its up to you.
+**CoalaWeb Traffic** is a Joomla extension designed to keep track of the visitors to your site.
+You can choose to display the modules and let visitors see and be amazed by your traffic or unpublish the module and view your website statistics in the **Admin** area.

 <div class="uk-alert">When installing all the parts of the system will be installed at the same time making installing, upgrading and uninstalling a breeze.</div>